SoftInstigate/restheart-website/learn/Relationships.md

         "$oid": "55e84f5ac2e66d1e0a8e46b8"
     },
     "_id": "doc",
-    "_links": {
-        "curies": [],
-        "self": {
-            "href": "/test/coll/doc"
-        }
-    },
     "descr": "a document for testing but modified"
 }
 ```

-The representation of the document resource includes
-the `_links `property.
-In this case it has three nested properties:

--   `self` whose `href` property is the URI of the document itself;
--   `rh:coll `whose `href` property is the URI of the parent collection
-    of the document;
--   `curies `that is an array of named links, pointing to the API
-    documentation.

 **Declaring a relationship will add to the `_links` property the related
 documents links.**